linode/docs/docs/applications/project-management/setting-up-taskwarrior-on-ubuntu-16-10.md

 ### Add a Task

-This is done with [task add](https://taskwarrior.org/docs/commands/add.html), so for example:
+To add a task use [task add](https://taskwarrior.org/docs/commands/add.html), so for example:

     task add Add block storage volume to my Linode